UGREEN-NASync/community-guide/docs/ugos/install/adguardhome/index.md

 sudo lsof -i :53

 ```
 If the command returns no output, port 53 is no longer in use.
+After that you should restart your Adguard Home container.

 ### ⚠️ Disabling dnsmasq may affect other NAS-related DNS services.
 Make sure that AdGuard Home is configured correctly and starts automatically to replace its functionality.

+# ⚙️ Initial Configuration of AdGuard Home

+After the container starts successfully, open the web interface again by visiting  `http://your-nas-name.local:3000` in your browser.

+You will be guided through a short setup wizard.
+In the wizard:

+- Set a username and password for the admin interface.
+- Configure which upstream DNS servers to use (e.g., 1.1.1.1 or 8.8.8.8).
+- Define the listening interfaces (usually 0.0.0.0 to listen on all).
+- Optionally enable DHCP services, if AdGuard Home should manage IPs on your network.
+- Review and apply your settings.

+Once complete, the dashboard will show DNS statistics and allow further customization like blacklists, rewrites, client rules, and logging.

+Make sure to set your router or clients to use your NAS IP as their DNS server so AdGuard Home becomes active in your network.